Sherry Chen (hydrologist): Federal prosecution and case dismissal

 Chen's case was triggered by her trip to Beijing to visit her elderly parents in 2012.
 Chen says that one of her relatives had a dispute with local government about a water pipeline and approached Chen for help since Jiao Yong, vice minister at China's Ministry of Water Resources, is Chen's former classmate in Hydrology.
 Chen met with Jiao for 15 minutes and told him about her relative's complaint.
 Towards the end of the meeting, Jiao said his office was trying to fund the repairs of China's aging reservoir system and would to know how this may work in the U.S. As a favor, Chen agreed to help.

 Once she returned to US, Chen searched the National Inventory of Dams database using a colleague's password he gave to her and sent Jiao some public websites.
 She also asked the chief of the water management division of the US Army Corps of Engineers (ACE), who said Jiao could talk to her directly.
 Chen then emailed Jiao to contact this colleague, without following up further herself.
 Not long after, this colleague reported Chen to the government security agency suggesting that she may be a Chinese spy attempting to gather U.S. Army Corps of Engineers water control manuals.

 In June 2013, Chen was interviewed for seven hours in her office by two special agents from the Department of Commerce.
 Chen says she tried to cooperate and told the agents everything she knew, but they later claimed that Chen was lying to federal investigators because she misremembered when her meeting with Jiao was, stating 2011 rather than 2012.

 On October 20, 2014, six FBI agents took Chen away in handcuffs in front of her colleagues.
 The Department of Justice (DOJ) issued an indictment with a punishment of up to 25 years in jail and $1M in fines.
 The original charges included accusing Chen of stealing data, intentionally exceeding authorized access to a database and making two false statements to investigators.

 Chen's lawyer, Peter R. Zeidenberg, a partner at Arent Fox in Washington, D.C., defended her case.
-He found fatal flaws in the case and filed three motions pointing out these flaws and request DOJ to have the case dismissed.
+He found fatal flaws in the case and filed three motions pointing out these flaws and requesting that the DOJ have the case dismissed.
 The prosecutor went back to grand jury to fix the problems and came back with eight charges and added another prosecutor on his team.
 After extensive interviews of witness including almost all of Chen's coworkers, search of the history of Chen's bank account statements over twenty years since she came to the US, personal and official email accounts, computer activities, the government decided to drop all the charges against Chen in March 2015 without explanation.